vodquang96/django-anymail/docs/tips/securing_webhooks.rst

 :ref:`webhooks configuration <webhooks-configuration>` docs.

-If something posts to your webhooks without the required shared secret as basic auth in the HTTP_AUTHORIZATION header, Anymail will raise an :exc:`AnymailWebhookValidationFailure` error, which is a subclass of Django's :exc:`~django.core.exceptions.SuspiciousOperation`.
+If something posts to your webhooks without the required shared secret as basic auth in the HTTP *Authorization* header, Anymail will raise an :exc:`AnymailWebhookValidationFailure` error, which is a subclass of Django's :exc:`~django.core.exceptions.SuspiciousOperation`.
-This will result in an HTTP 400 response, without further processing the data or calling your signal receiver function.
+This will result in an HTTP 400 "bad request" response, without further processing the data or calling your signal receiver function.

 In addition to a single "random:random" string, you can give a list